FAIRplus/Data-Maturity/docs/_levels/Level0.md

 ## Description

+Level 0 is a reference level that represents the state of a data object that is missing some of the fundamental requirements for FAIR data
 This level of maturity is used for single-use of the data.
 When the maturity level is 0, there is no potential reuse of the beyond the lifetime of the research project.

 ### Indicators